-ENCOURAGING CHILDREN TO FIND THEIR VOICE THROUGH POETRY & SHORT STORY WRITING
+ENCOURAGING youth TO FIND THEIR VOICE THROUGH POETRY, SHORT STORY, & SCRipt WRITING

 Who?: The Town of Collingwood

 What?: The Town of Collingwood supports local not-for-profit, charities, and volunteer-based groups and organizations through financial and in-kind facility grants.
 5th Street is a proud recipient of the 2021 Community Recreation and Culture Grant.
 Learn more about the Town of Collingwood and future grant opportunities by following them on Facebook, Twitter, Instagram, or YouTube

 Who?: Tourism Simcoe County

 What?: Tourism Simcoe County supports the enhancement of culture and tourism in the area by funding programs and initiatives like Literacy Live!
 To learn more about grant opportunities and deadlines, visit the County of Simcoe's website.
 Follow Tourism Simcoe County on Facebook, Twitter, Instagram, and YouTube

 What?: The Collingwood Public Library (CPL) is more than just books.
 They provide free community programming to all residents, as well as physical and virtual spaces for people to grow, discover, and connect.
 Sign up for a Library card today and learn more by following CPL on Facebook, Twitter, Instagram, TikTok, and YouTube

 What?: The Collingwood Youth Centre (CYC) works with youth to create a safe, relaxing, and respectful environment that celebrates youth culture in all its diversity.
 They off all kinds of cool things for you to do, including a technology center, a recording studio, a culinary kitchen, video games, and tons more!
 Learn more about CYC programs and community work by following them on Facebook, Instagram, and YouTube.